AlirezaHPC/365-examples-from-JavaScript/README.md

 28: Write a program that reads the positive integer and converts it to base 4.
 (To convert an integer to base 4, consecutive divisions by 4 are used)
 29: Write a program that reads a positive integer and converts it to a basis of 16.
 (To convert an integer to a base of 8, consecutive divisions of 16 are used)
 30: Write a program that reads 10 numbers and displays the third number in terms of size.
 This program uses 4 variables called max1, max2, max3, temp.
 P. 126
-31: Write a program that sorts ascending with the selected method.
+31: Write a program that sorts ascending.
 (Array)
-32: Write a program that sorts in ascending order using the bubble method.
-(Array)
+32: Write a program that takes a number and prints its first factors.

-33: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and searches the array in pairs.
-(Array)
+33: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and searches the array (Array)
-34: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and searches the array in sequential order.
-(Array)
+34: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and add to start array(Array)
-35: A program that puts 20 numbers between 1 and 100 in an array regularly reads a number from the input and searches the array in binary.
+35: A program that puts 20 numbers between 1 and 100 in an array regularly reads a number from the input and Add to end array.
 (Array)
 36: : Define the pLanguage variable of array type with const and get the name of n programming language from Word.
-37: A program that initializes a 4x3 table and displays the largest array element along with its location in the array.
-(Array)
+37: Write a program that receives the number of names and prints the shortest name.

 38: A program that reads two disciplines and performs the following actions:
 A) Search the first string in the second string and display its first location